invisibleXML/ixml/misc/pragmas.md

 #### The XML form of pragmas in V

-In the variable-form proposal, XML pragmas may occur in the same locations as elements or processing instructions, and may also occur as attributes on the parent element.
+In the variable-form proposal, XML pragmas may occur in the same locations when they take the form of elements or processing instructions.
+They also occur as attributes on the parent element.

 When a grammar in XML form is written out into ixml form, extension attributes appearing on the `ixml` element may be serialized either